Skip to main content

 Current Status: Adopted

-The Financial Reporting Act 2004 (FRA) stipulates that the Mauritius Institute of Professional Accountants (MIPA) must establish, publish, and review a Code of Professional Conduct and Ethics for professional accountants and ensure that it is consistent with the IESBA Code of Ethics.
+The Financial Reporting Act 2004 mandates the Mauritius Institute of Professional Accountants (MIPA) to establish, publish, and review a Code of Professional Conduct and Ethics for professional accountants that is consistent with the International Code of Ethics issued by the International Ethics Standards Board for Accountants (IESBA).

 Current Status: Adopted